 Now that we know how to choose a kindling splitter and what to look for let’s dive into each of the top kindling splitters on the market.

-1. Best Overall Kindling Splitter
+1. Best Overall: Kindling Cracker Firewood Splitter

-Kindling Cracker is a company that is to kindling splitters, how Cabelas or Bass Pro Shops is to outdoor goods.
+Kindling Cracker is a company that is to kindling splitters as Cabelas or Bass Pro Shops is to outdoor goods.
 They’re the number one name in kindling splitters and were the first to produce one.
 The Kindling Cracker Firewood Splitter is an excellent option if you don’t have a clear idea of what you’re looking for in a splitter or if you simply want to make sure that you have a top-notch product.

 Splitting kindling with this product from Kindling Cracker is safe, easy, and convenient.
 It features a 6.5-inch diameter ring capable of fitting small to medium and even some large logs.
 It’s also made of extremely durable material, requiring little maintenance and limited sharpening.